-- Size: Average of 6 to 9 inches long
+Adult Size: 7 to 12 inches long

 Food and Water

-Like most aquatic turtles, African side-necks are omnivores.
-They eat some plant material but they also eat insects, fish, crustaceans, and aquatic turtle pellets while swimming.
-Meat (such as chicken and beef) should never be fed to your aquatic turtle.
+Like most aquatic turtles, African sidenecks are omnivores.
+They eat some plant material, as well as insects, fish, crustaceans, and aquatic turtle pellets.
+Turtle pellets should include the calcium and other vitamins and minerals that your turtle needs.
+Meat (such as chicken or beef) should never be fed to your aquatic turtle.

-Common Health Problems
+Common Health and Behavior Problems

 All of these conditions should be treated by a veterinarian who specializes in reptiles.
 Don't try to treat a sick turtle with a home remedy before checking with your vet first.

-Similar Breeds to the African Side-Neck Turtle
+Similar Species to the African Sideneck Turtle